JADEUSC/contextualized_policy_recovery/README.md

 # Contextualized Policy Recovery

-This repository contains the code for replicating the results presented in the masters thesis *Contextualized Policy Recovery*.
+This repository contains the code for replicating *Contextualized Policy Recovery*.

 ## Installation